enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/structure.md

 ## Elements

-The elements folder is where we keep our [single file components](/docs/learn/concepts/single-file-components).
+The elements folder is where you keep your [single file components](/docs/learn/concepts/single-file-components).
 These are custom element templates that get rendered server side and setup your HTML page for progressive enhancement.

 Elements must be named with one or more words separated by a dash `my-header.mjs` which corresponds to the tag name you author in your html pages `<my-header></my-header>`.